codersguild/Software-Analysis-PAVT/README.md

 questions regarding the properties of that model.
 We try to prove certain assertions and check for validity.
 Eg. Given a program does it ever happen that some variables take negative values.
 Does a model access a particular array element while execution.
-Some of the validations or proves might seem NP-Complete but these things are solved in finite amount of time and resources for most of the practical problems that we try solving.
+Some of the claims and problems that verifications tries to solve are `undecideable` but these things are done in finite amount of time and resources for most of the practical `programming/development` problems that we try solving via `abstractions` and `approximations`.
 You can however provide specific inputs that make the problem hard to solve/non halting.